The “gold standard” treatment for severe aortic stenosis is surgical

 care unit (CTICU) and then to surgical step down units for careful

 monitoring and post-procedure care under the direction of the Valve

 Clinic team.
-Patients may be hospitalized for 4 to 7 days after the
+Patients may be hospitalized for four to seven days after

 recovery process and during rehabilitation.

 During the TAVR procedure, a new valve is implanted in the heart using a